vanboefer/nn_doc2vec_exercise/README.md

 ```

 ## Doc2Vec
-We use Le and Mikolov's (2014) Doc2Vec to create representations for the movie plots.
+I use Le and Mikolov's (2014) Doc2Vec to create representations for the movie plots.

 > Le, Q., & Mikolov, T. (2014, January).
 Distributed representations of sentences and documents.
 > In International conference on machine learning (pp. 1188-1196). url: [https://arxiv.org/pdf/1405.4053.pdf](https://arxiv.org/pdf/1405.4053.pdf)